Xunnamius/next-test-api-route-handler/README.md

 [`fetch(...)`][8]_, is omitted.**

 As of version `3.1.0`, NTARH adds the [`x-msw-bypass: true`][4] header to all requests by default.
-You can override this behavior by setting the header to `"false"` via `requestPatcher`.
+If necessary, you can override this behavior by setting the header to `"false"` via `fetch`'s `customInit` parameter (not `requestPatcher`).
 This comes in handy when testing functionality like [arbitrary response redirection][25].

 For example: